Catalan bank depositors flock to other regions to open new accounts

 FRAGA, Spain (Reuters) - Some Catalan residents were shifting their bank accounts to lenders and branches in other regions of Spain on Monday with the aim of safeguarding their savings should Catalonia declare independence and tumble out of the European Union.

-In Fraga, a rural town just across the border in neighboring Aragon, dozens of clients of Caixabank (CABK.MC) and BBVA (BBVA.MC) arrived early in the morning and queued for hours to open accounts.
+In Fraga, a rural town just across the border in neighbouring Aragon, dozens of clients of Caixabank (CABK.MC) and BBVA (BBVA.MC) arrived early in the morning and queued for hours to open accounts.

 The Catalan parliament may unilaterally declare independence as soon as Tuesday following a banned referendum on Oct.
 1 which a majority of voters boycotted but that Catalan leaders say produced an overwhelming majority for secession.